RockefellerUniversity/Herper/README.md

 ## [12] "     swim       : perform super-secret operation"
 ## [13] "     quantmerge : merge multiple quantifications into a single file"
 ```

+## Acknowledgements
+The Herper package was developed by Matt Paul, Tom Carroll and Doug Barrows.
+Thank you to Ji-Dung Luo and Wei Wang for testing/vignette review/critical feedback and Ziwei Liang for their support.

 ## Session Information